best student bank account . piggy bank

 How to choose the best student bank account

-If you’re searching for the best student bank accounts, there’s so many options that it’s a bit overwhelming.
-What’s important to you?
+There are so many options when it comes to student bank accounts that it can become a bit overwhelming.
+So ask yourself – what’s important to you?
 Do you love a freebie or do you need the biggest overdraft you can find?
-There’s a lot to think about so we’ve got some tips for when you’re trying to narrow your options.
+With so much to think about – we’ve got some tips for you to consider to help reduce your options:

 Shop around